4d/docs/website/translated_docs/es/API/EntitySelectionClass.md

 If *entitySelection* is empty or if *entity* is Null, a new reference to the original entity selection is returned.

-If the original entity selection and the parameter are not related to the same dataclass, an error is raised.
+Si la entity selection inicial y el parámetro no están relacionados con la misma dataclass, se produce un error.

 #### Ejemplo 1